Assassin654/AutoClicker/README.md

 # AutoClicker
 Auto Clicker and Macro tool for windows

-To submit feedback/features request submit a issue with the enhancement label!
+To submit feedback/features request, submit a issue with the enhancement label!

 # Main Features
   * User friendly GUI